Sambruk/Open-Meal/website/README.md

 ```

 If you are using GitHub pages for hosting, this command is a convenient way to build the website and push to the `gh-pages` branch.

+# Data providers

+### Data provider endpoint
+The data providers are served using the nifty little github pages feature that allows for a static json file beeing returned as application/json automatically from within a folder.[dsa](dsad)

+* The folder should be named as the intended endpoint.
+* Put the json file in the folder and name it to `index.json`

+Using this feature we serve the dataproviders as an endpoint from using the `index.json` file in `static/api/dataproviders/` folder (deployed to gh-pages as `/api/dataproviders`).

+### Add a Data Provider
+To add a data provider you need update the file [static/api/dataproviders/index.json](static/api/dataproviders/index.json)

+View the specification for the dataprovider endpoint in [Swagger editor](https://editor.swagger.io/?url=https://raw.githubusercontent.com/Sambruk/Open-Meal/main/OpenAPI-Specification-DataProviders.yml).

+The field `id` is arbitrary so until a certain standard is agreed upon, any (not already existing) string will suffice.
+We reccomend just incrementing the already existing index counter.